The open-source sunbather code: modeling escaping planetary atmospheres and their transit spectra

-\abstract {Atmospheric escape is thought to significantly influence the evolution of exoplanets, especially for sub-Jupiter planets on short orbital periods.
+\abstract {Atmospheric escape is thought to significantly influence the evolution of exoplanets, especially sub-Jupiter planets on short orbital periods.
 Theoretical models predict that hydrodynamic escape could erode the atmospheres of such gaseous planets, leaving only a rocky core.
 Deriving atmospheric mass-loss rates from observations is necessary to check these predictions.
-One of the ways to obtain mass-loss rate estimates is to fit transit spectra of the 10830~Å helium or UV metal lines with Parker wind models.
-We aim to provide the community with a tool that enables performing this type of analysis, and present \texttt{sunbather}, an open-source Python code to model escaping exoplanet atmospheres and their transit spectra. \texttt{sunbather} incorporates the Parker wind code \texttt{p-winds} and the photoionization code \texttt{Cloudy}, with the ability to calculate any currently known spectral tracer at an arbitrary atmospheric composition.
-With \texttt{sunbather}, we investigate how the atmospheric structure of a generic hot Neptune planet depends on the metallicity.
+One of the ways to obtain mass-loss-rate estimates is to fit transit spectra of the 10830~Å helium or UV metal lines with Parker wind models.
+We aim to provide the community with a tool that enables this type of analysis, and present \texttt{sunbather}, an open-source Python code that can be used to model escaping exoplanet atmospheres and their transit spectra. \texttt{sunbather} incorporates the Parker wind code \texttt{p-winds} and the photoionization code \texttt{Cloudy}, with the ability to calculate any currently known spectral tracer, using an arbitrary atmospheric composition.
+With \texttt{sunbather}, we investigate how the atmospheric structure of a generic hot-Neptune planet depends on metallicity.
 We find that the mass-loss rate drops by roughly one order of magnitude as we increase the metallicity from solar to 50 times solar.
-Line cooling by metal species is important already for a solar composition, and more so at higher metallicity.
+Line cooling by metal species is already important for a solar composition, and is even more so at higher metallicity.
 We then demonstrate how \texttt{sunbather} can be used to interpret observations of spectral lines that form in the upper atmosphere.
-We fit the observed helium spectrum of the mini-Neptune TOI-2134~b and show how even for helium data, the inferred mass-loss rate depends on the metallicity by up to a factor of up to three, depending on the assumed metallicity.}
+We fit the observed helium spectrum of the mini-Neptune TOI-2134~b and show how, even for helium data, the inferred mass-loss rate can change by a factor of up to three, depending on the assumed metallicity.}

 \keywords{}